gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 When you assemble a modular origami structure, you are physically instantiating this theorem.
-Every vertex, every edge, every face — your hands have placed them.
+Every vertex, every edge, every face: your hands have placed them.

 ---